lfrestrepog/if-docs/website/docs/06-tutorials/how-to-build-models.md

   }
 ```

-The `execute()` ethods is where all the actual model logic is implemented.
+The `execute()` methods is where all the actual model logic is implemented.
 For `sci-e` the model simply has to return the sum of whichever of `e-cpu`, `e-net` and `e-mem` are available in the input data.

 The method below includes some basic inpout value validation, then a `map` over the contents of `inputs`.
 This code iterates over each `inputs` and passes each element to a `calculateEnergy` method, appending the result to `inputs['energy']`.
 The array of data, with the new field appended, is returned.